Serenade of the Seas in Alaska

 Icy Strait Point is a private port that was opened by the Huna Tlingit Native Alaskans in 2004.
 The Huna Totem Corporation reinvests profits right back into the community.

 It’s right next to Hoonah, the largest Tlingit village in Alaska.
-The port features a scenic boardwalk, walking paths, history museum, souvenir shop, cultural center, restaurants, and bars.
+The port features a scenic boardwalk, walking paths, a history museum, a souvenir shop, a cultural center, restaurants, and bars.
 Adrenaline seekers will love the ZipRider, which features six zip lines flying over the rainforest.
 ATV and Jeep tours are also available to book.

 Orca statue